 Jealousy is a sin.
-The Bible teaches, “Love is patient and kind; love does not envy or boast; it his not arrogant” (1 Corinthians 13:4).
-Such emotions cause strife and division, and are contrary to the teachings of Jesus, for He taught men to love one another and live together in unity (John 15:12; 17:22; 1 John 3:23)
+The Bible teaches, “Love is patient and kind; love does not envy or boast; it is not arrogant” (1 Corinthians 13:4).
+The emotions of jealousy cause strife and division, and are contrary to the teachings of Jesus, for He taught men to love one another and live together in unity (John 15:12; 17:22; 1 John 3:23).

-When jealousy attacks us, we should ask ourselves “He who did not spare his own Son, but gave him up for us all—how will he not also, along with him, graciously give us all things?
+When jealousy attacks us, we should meditate on the gift of our heavenly Father, “He who did not spare his own Son, but gave him up for us all—how will he not also, along with him, graciously give us all things?
 (Romans 8:32).
 If God didn’t hesitate to put everything on the line for us, embracing our condition and exposing Himself to the worst by sending His own Son – is there anything else He wouldn’t gladly and freely do for us?
 (Romans 8:32).

-Before getting tempted, we should realize that we have more than enough.
+Before getting tempted with jealousy, we should realize that we have more than enough.
 Jesus taught us to pray “Give us each day our daily bread” (Luke 11:3).
 We just have to remember to give thanks to Him in all things.
 When we are content, we don’t sin.
-The sin of not-enough… is cured when we give thanks for we have more than enough grace (2 Corinthians 12:19).
+The sin of not having enough, is cured when we give thanks for we have more than enough grace (2 Corinthians 12:19).

 In His service,